19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/DC.md

-# Difficulty Class
+# Difficulty Class (DC)

 The Difficulty Class (DC) represents the **result** needed for a given [Check](Check.md) to be successful.

 ## Common DCs

+The stated difficulty is relatively to someone who is skilled at the task at hand.

-- 10 for easy checks
+- 10 for "easy" checks
-- 15 for normal checks *(When in doubt, the GM should choose 15)*
+- 15 for "normal" checks *(default)*
-- 20 for hard checks
+- 20 for "hard" checks
-- 25 for extreme checks
+- 25 for "extreme" checks

 ## Rare DCs